claire-scott/tio-18-001-tio2csv/README.md

 The utility has number of other options and these can be provided on the command line or in the tio2csv.config configuration file

-A list of the confiuration options can be seen by using the -h or --help options
+A list of the configuration options can be seen by using the -h or --help options

 ```shell
 $ python tio2csv.py -h